-MoDOT's number one value is safety.
+MoDOT's top value is safety.
 The purpose of this measure is for everyone to arrive at work safely and return home the same way.
-This includes all the preparation necessary for a safe day including planning the jobs, Risk Based Assessment review, morning safety briefings and stretching.
-This measure focuses on improving three high risk areas: backing a motorized vehicle; slips, trips and falls; and sprains and strains.

-MoDOT had 66 backing incidents in the third quarter of the 2023 calendar year.
-This is a 3% decrease from backing incident rates from the same quarter in calendar year 2022.
+This includes all the preparation necessary for a safe day such as planning the jobs, Risk-Based Assessment review, morning safety briefings and stretching.
+This measure focuses on improving three high-risk areas: backing a motorized vehicle; slips, trips and falls; and sprains and strains.
+MoDOT had 81 backing incidents in the fourth quarter of the 2023 calendar year.
+This is a 1% increase from our backing incident rates from the same quarter in calendar year 2022.
 Backing incidents can cause property damage, injuries and death.
-Improvement strategies include parking to avoid backing, good planning, always using a spotter, doing a thorough circle check of the area and the implantation of Geotab devices in all snow vehicles to assist with data collection.
+Improvement strategies include parking to avoid backing, good planning, always using a spotter, doing a thorough circle check of the area, and the implantation of Geotab devices in all snow vehicles to assist with data collection.

-There were 54 slip, trip and fall incidents reported in the third quarter of calendar year 2023, which is a 40% decrease from the same quarter in calendar year 2022.
+There were 76 slip, trip, and fall incidents reported in the fourth quarter of calendar year 2023, which is a 31% decrease from the same quarter in calendar year 2022.
 Improvement strategies include being aware of surroundings, keeping work areas organized, looking out for each other by pointing out hazards on the job that may be hidden and wearing the proper PPE for conditions.

-During third quarter calendar year 2023, MoDOT had 121 reported incidents for sprains and strains.
-This is a 140% increase from the same quarter in calendar year 2022.
-A majority of the change is due to a new, more accurate data reporting system.
-Improvement strategies include implementing a statewide stretch and flex program, asking for help when lifting and using proper lifting technique like those taught during Gear Up.
+During the fourth quarter of calendar year 2023, MoDOT had 153 reported incidents for sprains and strains.
+This is a 104% increase from the same quarter in calendar year 2022.
+A majority of the change is due to a new more accurate data reporting system.
+Please note we have changed our data-gathering Improvement strategies to include the implementation of a statewide stretch and flex program, asking for help when lifting, and using proper lifting techniques like those taught during Gear Up.